MicrosoftDocs/fabric-docs/docs/data-factory/foreach-activity.md

 ### ForEach settings

-Select the **Settings** tab, where you can specify whether processing of the items in the batch should be **Sequential** (or otherwise in parallel), a maximum number of items to process at the same time with **Batch count**, and a list of **Items**, which can be parameterized or include dynamic content.
+Select the **Settings** tab, where you can specify whether processing of the items in the batch should be **Sequential** (or otherwise in parallel).
+You can also specify a maximum number of items to process at the same time with **Batch count**.
+Finally, you must specify a list of comma delimited **Items**, which can be parameterized or include dynamic content.
 Add a few items to the **Items** list as shown in the example.

 :::image type="content" source="media/foreach-activity/foreach-settings.png" alt-text="Screenshot showing the ForEach settings tab with several items added to the Items list.":::

 ### ForEach activities

-You will also define an activity or activities to be performed on each of the items in the list, in the ForEach **Activities** pane.
+You'll also define an activity or activities to be performed on each of the items in the list, in the ForEach **Activities** pane.

 :::image type="content" source="media/foreach-activity/foreach-activities-pane.png" alt-text="Screenshot showing the ForEach activities pane.":::

 Select the **+** button to add a new activity to the pane.
-You will see a list of activities to choose.
-You can add multiple activities to the ForEach activity, and each will be run on each of the items in the **Items** list.
+You'll see a list of activities to choose.
+You can add multiple activities to the ForEach activity, and each is run on each of the items in the **Items** list.
 Whether the **Sequential** option is selected in the ForEach settings or not, each of the child activities in the ForEach activities pane are processed sequentially to one another for each item.
-However, if **Sequential** is not selected, multiple items are processed in parallel, each of them running sequentially through the list of child activities specified.
+However, if **Sequential** isn't selected, multiple items are processed in parallel, each of them running sequentially through the list of child activities specified.

 :::image type="content" source="media/foreach-activity/foreach-child-activities.png" alt-text="Screenshot showing a ForEach activity with multiple child activities specified, and the + button highlighted showing a list of child activities to choose from when adding new activities to the pane.":::

 ### Referencing an item within an activity

-Select one of the child activities within the ForEach **Activities** pane, and switch to its **Settings** tab.
-In this example we selected a **Stored Procedure** activity.
-Populate the settings for the activity as you normally would to select a connection and stored procedure.
+Select one of the child activities in the ForEach **Activities** pane, and switch to its **Settings** tab.
+In this example, we selected a **Stored Procedure** activity.
+Populate the settings for the activity as you normally would select a connection and stored procedure.
 You can use the **@item()** iterator to refer to the current item being processed anywhere within an activity that supports dynamic content.
-Here we provided the **@item()** as the value for the FruitName parameter that will be passed to a stored procedure.
+Here we provided the **@item()** as the value for the FruitName parameter that is passed to a stored procedure.

 :::image type="content" source="media/foreach-activity/foreach-child-activity-configuration.png" alt-text="Screenshot showing a stored procedure child activity with a parameter using the current @item() from the ForEach items list for its value.":::